 October to March is the best time to visit Rajim as the temperature drops down during winter.
 Also, if you love summer, the place is a must-visit during that season too, to explore historic monuments.
 However, road trips can be a bit overwhelming during tacky summer.

-6. Budhapara Lake.
-It is one of the most popular lakes in Raipur, Chhattisgarh.
+It is one of the most popular lakes in Raipur.
 The lake was ideated by King Brahmadeo during the 14th century.
 It is the largest lake in the state of Chhattisgarh.
 Also, it is a great spot for picnics for families.

-7. Mahant Ghasi Memorial Museum.
-It is located in Raipur, which is 47 kilometres away from Rajim.
+It is located in Raipur, which is 47 kilometers away from Rajim.
 The museum was built by Raja Mahant Ghasidas of Rajnandgaon in 1875.
 It is mostly known for historic preservation in the form of a collection of antiquities like inscriptions, images, coins, and sculptures.

-A culturally-driven and rich in history, Rajim of Chhattisgarh take you to a tour to ancient India.
+A culturally driven and rich in history, Rajim of Chhattisgarh takes you on a tour to ancient India.
 One can enjoy the simplicity of locals with mesmerizing architectural marvels.
 Here, people mostly speak in Chhattisgarhi.
-The town is 1,284.8 km via NH 44, 1,163.4 km via NH53, 939.2 km via NH16, 1,404.9 km) via NH 44 away from Delhi, Mumbai, Kolkata, and Bangaluru respectively.
+The town is 1,284.8 km via NH 44, 1,163.4 km via NH53, 939.2 km via NH16, 1,404.9 km) via NH 44 away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.

-By Air.
-The closest airport is Swami Vivekananda Airport aka Raipur Airport which is just 43 kilometres away from Rajim.
-Once you reach Raipur Airport, you can easily take a bus, auto or taxi to reach Rajim.
+The closest airport is Swami Vivekananda Airport aka Raipur Airport which is just 43 kilometers away from Rajim.
+Once you reach Raipur Airport, you can easily take a bus, auto, or taxi to reach Rajim.
 It will hardly take one hour.
 This airport is also well-connected to other major cities like Delhi, Mumbai, Bhopal, Visakhapatnam, Kolkata, and Chennai.
-Airline services like Vistara, Air India, Alliance Air and Indigo serve the airport with frequent flights.
+Airline services like Vistara, Air India, Alliance Air, and Indigo serve the airport with frequent flights.

-By Road.
-Rajim has well-structured roads that connect neighbouring areas as well as cities.
-The town is well-connected with its neighbour state Madhya Pradesh.
-If you are travelling Bhopal to Rajim by car, you have to take the National Highway 47 which is 665 kilometres away.
+Rajim has well-structured roads that connect neighboring areas as well as cities.
+The town is well-connected with its neighbor state Madhya Pradesh.
+If you are traveling Bhopal to Rajim by car, you have to take the National Highway 47 which is 665 kilometers away.
 It will take around 12-14 hours to reach Rajim.

-By Rail.
 The closest railway station is Rajim Railway station.
-Lies on Abhanpur-Rajim branch line, it serves the Rajim.
-It is well-connected to other neighbouring regions of Chhattisgarh State.
-Another railway station is Raipur Railway Station which connects other major cities of India such as Delhi, Mumbai, Kolkata and Chennai.
+Lies on the Abhanpur-Rajim branch line, it serves the Rajim.
+It is well-connected to other neighboring regions of Chhattisgarh State.
+Another railway station is Raipur Railway Station which connects other major cities of India such as Delhi, Mumbai, Kolkata, and Chennai.